 As a fitness enthusiast, your butt and legs are your best commodity — or your worst.
 While you may want a firmer butt or to avoid the dreaded chicken legs, failing to understand muscular movement may slow progress toward your goal.
 Understanding the muscles within your legs and bum leads to understanding why they are trained in specific ways.

 Read More: Proven Butt & Outer Thigh Exercises

-Of the three buttocks muscles, the gluteus maximus is the largest, as well as the largest muscle in human anatomy.
-The gluteus maximus originates on the ilium — the largest bone of the pelvis -- and inserts on the femur with primary responsibility for hip extension and hip external rotation.
+Of the three buttocks muscles, the gluteus maximus is the largest (as well as the largest muscle in the human body).
+The gluteus maximus originates on the ilium — the largest bone of the pelvis — and inserts on the femur with primary responsibility for hip extension and hip external rotation.

 Your two smaller buttocks muscles are the gluteus medius and gluteus minimus.
 While they have the same origin and insertion points, they have different movement responsibilities.
 Abduction, transverse abduction and internal rotation are performed by the medius and minimus.

 The hamstrings consist of four muscles, the two largest being the semitendinosus and the long head of the biceps femoris.
-These two muscles originate on the lower part of the hip bone and insert on the tibia -- the larger of the two bones in your lower leg.
+These two muscles originate on the lower part of the hip bone and insert on the tibia, which is the the larger of the two bones in your lower leg.
 They are responsible for the flexion of your knee and the extension of your hips.
 Training the hamstrings require exercises such as the stiff-legged deadlift, leg curl and hyperextension.